lablnet/lablnet.com/src/content/projects/upwork_amazon.md

 ## Project Overview

-This project involves scraping Amazon products using Playwright and storing the data in Google Sheets.
+This project involves scraping Amazon products using Playwright and storing the data in Google Sheets and sending Specific products to CDON API.

 ## Flow